Key Takeaways

 Is this good for oily skin?

 Yes.
-The Gel is designed to hydrate without feeling heavy, which is exactly what oily skin tends to need.
-If you're oily but still feel tight, this is a good "balanced hydration" option.
+The Gel is light enough to hydrate without feeling heavy — which is exactly what oily skin tends to need.
+If you're oily but still feel tight or dehydrated, this hits the right balance.
+Patch test if fragrance is a concern for you.

 What's the difference between Gel and Gel-Cream?

 The Gel is lighter and more cooling.
-The Gel-Cream is a step richer with more cushion, better if you get dry patches or use actives.
-If you want a deeper breakdown, see my Gel-Cream review.
+The Gel-Cream is a step richer with more cushion, better if you get dry patches or use actives regularly.
+See my full Gel-Cream review for a detailed comparison.

 Can I use this with hyaluronic acid serum?

 Yes.
-Just keep layers thin and apply HA on slightly damp skin.
-These guides help: how to use hyaluronic acid and is hyaluronic acid good for oily skin?
+Apply HA serum on slightly damp skin, then use a thin layer of this on top to seal it in.
+These guides help with the how: how to use hyaluronic acid and is hyaluronic acid good for oily skin?

 Does it work under sunscreen and makeup?